 Cost is arguably the biggest factor when subscribing to any service – perhaps closely followed by the level of service on offer.
-The two common pricing models offered by estate agents today are commission based and flat fee.
+The two common pricing models offered by estate agents today are commission based and fixed fee.

-Consider a more modern pricing model introduced by online estate agents, whereby property vendors are charged a flat fee for selling their property.
+Consider a more modern pricing model introduced by online estate agents, whereby property vendors are charged a fixed fee for selling their property.
 The good thing about this approach is that it completely takes the aforementioned location aspect out of the equation, and doesn’t fluctuate with the value of the property.

-Unfortunately both commission and flat fee models are priced to include the cost of services such as photography, floorplans, an EPC and property viewings.
+Unfortunately both commission and fixed fee models are priced to include the cost of services such as photography, floorplans, an EPC and property viewings.
 As a consumer you don’t have the choice to say “I don’t require your viewing services” or “I’ll provide my own photography”, and if you do it won’t be reflected in the price you pay.

 Problem 2: Acting in the Interest of Both Parties

 As much as estate agents like to profess they are acting in the interests of both parties (the buyer and the seller), they simply aren’t.
 Because it’s impossible.
 How can you negotiate the highest price for the seller, and the lowest price for the buyer?
 You can’t.

 Estate agents that charge a commission would favour a higher selling price since this means a bigger slice of the (commission) pie!

 Then there’s the age-old issue of gazumping.
 Gazumping occurs when the seller of a property accepts an offer from one interested party, but then accepts a higher offer from someone else.
 This is legal in England and Wales prior to the exchange of contracts.
 But by that time, you may have paid for surveys and all sorts.
 The only way gazumping can be made possible is if the estate agent is facilitating it by passing on the subsequent offer.
 Again, this would be acting in the interest of the seller and not the buyer.